 Terminology Definition Academic Year The annual teaching or examination period during which students attend courses or take final examinations, not taking minor breaks into account.
 It may be shorter than 12 months but would typically not be shorter than 9 months.
 It may vary for different levels of education or types of educational institutions within a country.
 This is also referred to as the 'school year', mainly for the pre- tertiary level.
 (Source: International Standards Classification of Education 2011) Accreditation the process by which a (non-) governmental or private body evaluates the quality of a tertiary educational provider as a whole or a specific educational programme in order to formally recognize it as having met certain predetermined minimal criteria or standards.
 8 Approval the outcome of validation where a programme/course has been judged to meet the requirements for programme approval established by the BAC.
 Assessment the evaluation of an individual's achievement of intended learning outcomes, using a variety of valid and reliable assessment methods (e.g. written, oral and practical tests/examinations, projects and portfolios) during or at the end of a learning programme.
 NOTE: Assessment is an integral part of the teaching/learning experience and provides insights into the extent to which programme objectives are achieved.
 Award denotes that which is conferred, granted or given by an awarding body and which records that a learner has acquired a standard of knowledge, skill or competence.
+Awarding institution refers to a post-secondary/tertiary educational provider that awards post- secondary/tertiary level qualifications such as certificates, diplomas, and degrees in its own name.
 Certificate an official document, issued by an awarding body, which records the achievements of an individual following the successful completion of a programme or a course of study.
 See also Qualification.
 Collaborative Provision refers to all arrangements in which the awarding provider makes an award (solely or jointly) or gives credit towards an award on the basis of education provided by another provider in the home country or overseas.
 Contact hour a unit of measure that represents an hour of scheduled instruction given to learners.
 It represents the actual time the faculty/instructor comes in contact with the learner.
-For example, contact with a lecturer/instructor whose classes are delivered 15 hours per week; a seminar or tutorial which allows closer interaction between learners and a member of staff in the form of participatory discussion on a one-on-one or small group basis; a laboratory session; a trainer facilitating the development of practical skills; the development of practical skills through guided practice; etc.
+For example, contact with a lecturer/instructor whose classes are delivered 15 hours per week; a seminar or tutorial which allows closer interaction between learners and a member of staff in the form of